-In the first quarter of 2018, the Company adjusted its preliminary purchase price allocation of goodwill by \$2.8 million due to working capital adjustments of \$5.7 million that were offset by inventory adjustments of \$2.9 million because of additional information obtained about the acquired assets.
+During the first six months of 2018, the Company adjusted its preliminary purchase price allocation of goodwill by \$3.2 million because of working capital adjustments of \$6.2 million that were offset by inventory adjustments of \$3.0 million when the Company obtained additional information about the acquired assets

 During the first quarter of 2018, the Company received cash of \$5.7 million from Depuy Synthes related to working capital adjustments, which was recorded within investing activities on the consolidated statements of cash flows.
-On April 4, 2018, the Company received an additional \$21.0 million related to working capital adjustments.
+During the second quarter of 2018, the Company received an additional \$21.0 million related to working capital adjustments.

-During the first quarter of 2018, the Company paid \$7.8 million for inventory that was included in the initial purchase price allocation.
+During the first half of 2018, the Company paid \$15.9 million for inventory that was included in the initial purchase price allocation.
 The payment was included within financing activities on the consolidated statements of cash flows.